wblewis7/NOBO.SDM/README.md

 ### nCovs
 Number of environmental covariate parameters for estimating grid-level abundance (including linear and quadratic effects for some variables).
 ### n_lrr
-Number of LRRs across the eastern US in which bobwhite abundance is estimated.
+Number of LRRs across the eastern U.S. in which bobwhite abundance is estimated.
 ### n_mlra
-Number of MLRAs across the eastern US in which bobwhite abundance is estimated.
+Number of MLRAs across the eastern U.S. in which bobwhite abundance is estimated.
 MLRAs are nested within LRR.
 ### lrr
 Vector giving the LRR for each MLRA used in analysis.
 1 = D (Western Range and Irrigated Region), 2 = E (Rocky Mountain Range and Forest Region), 3 = F (Northern Great Plains Spring Wheat Region), 4 = G (Western Great Plains Range and Irrigated Region), 5 = H (Central Great Plains Winter Wheat and Range Region), 6 = I (Southwest Plateaus and Plains Range and Cotton Region), 7 = J (Southwestern Prairies Cotton and Forage Region), 8 = K (Northern Lake States Forest and Forage Region), 9 = L (Lake States Fruit, Truck Crop, and Dairy Region), 10 = M (Central Feed Grains and Livestock Region), 11 = N (East and Central Farming and Forest Region), 12 = O (Mississippi Delta Cotton and Feed Grains Region), 13 = P (South Atlantic and Gulf Slope Cash Crops, Forest, and Livestock Region), 14 = R (Northeastern Forage and Forest Region), 15 = S (Northern Atlantic Slope Diversified Farming Region), 16 = T (Atlantic and Gulf Coast Lowland Forest and Crop Region), and 17 = U (Florida Subtropical Fruit, Truck Crop, and Range Region).
 ### nYear
 Number of years of study (2018, 2019, 2021).
 ### nTot
-Total number of grid cells in the eastern US with BBS and/or eBird surveys at which to estimate bobwhite abundance.
+Total number of grid cells in the eastern U.S. with BBS and/or eBird surveys at which to estimate bobwhite abundance.
 ### mlra
 Vector giving the MLRA for each grid cell in nTot.
 ### shrub